Maximilien-R/django-rest-framework-recaptcha/README.rst

 Installation
 ------------

-To install DRF reCAPTCHA field, run this command in your terminal:
+To install Django REST framework reCAPTCHA, run this command in your terminal:

 .. code-block:: console

-    $ pip install django-drf-recaptcha-field
+    $ pip install djangorestframework-recaptcha

-This is the preferred method to install DRF reCAPTCHA field, as it will always install the most recent stable release.
+This is the preferred method to install Django REST framework reCAPTCHA, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.